TLA-FLAT/FLAT/docker/islandora-with-gsearch/README.md

 # Running the image #
 docker run -i -p 80:80 -p 8443:8443 -p 8080:8080 -h fedora.test.lan -t easylat/islandora-gsearch:latest /sbin/my_init -- bash -l

+## Manual configuration ##

+When you run the image as is, some manual configuration steps are required to actually enable search is Islandora:

+ * go to http://{docker-ip}/drupal and loging (admin:admin)
+ * go to 'Modules' (in the top menu bar)
+ * scroll all the way down and enable the modules under 'ISLANDORA SEARCH'

+Optionally commit your changes to a new local image

 # References #

 Installing Solr and GSearch: